 Developing University of California’s Carbon Offset Procurement StrategyRead More »

-The Binational Lab on Smart Energy Management and Technology is a research partnership between Mexico’s largest and most prestigious private education institute, Instituto Tecnológico y de Estudios Superiores de Monterrey (Tec de Monterrey), and California’s UC Berkeley.
+The Binational Lab on Smart Energy Management and Technology was a research partnership between Mexico’s largest and most prestigious private education institute, Instituto Tecnológico y de Estudios Superiores de Monterrey (Tec de Monterrey), and California’s UC Berkeley.

 The Binational Lab on Smart Energy Management and TechnologyRead More »